Isaac Paredes Player Props: Rays vs. Mariners

-Isaac Paredes and his .477 on-base percentage over his past 10 games (109 points higher than his season-long percentage), will be in action for the Tampa Bay Rays versus the Seattle Mariners and George Kirby on July 1 at 7:15 PM ET.
+The Tampa Bay Rays, including Isaac Paredes (.477 on-base percentage in past 10 games, 109 points above season-long percentage), battle starter Luis Castillo and the Seattle Mariners at T-Mobile Park, Sunday at 4:10 PM ET.

-In his last game he had a hitless performance (0-for-3 with an RBI) against the Mariners.
+In his most recent game he had a hitless performance (0-for-3 with an RBI) against the Mariners.

 Isaac Paredes Game Info & Props vs. the Mariners